-Students at Clearbrook-Gonvick Public Schools have a curriculum that is being aligned with the Minnesota State Standards.
+Students at Clearbrook-Gonvick Public School have a curriculum that is aligned with the Minnesota State Standards.
 Student performance will be assessed through a series of assessments required by the state.
 The District will provide appropriate learning opportunities for all students.
 The student needs will be identified, documented, and remedial plans established.

-Clearbrook-Gonvick Public School is committed to assuring that all the students gain the basic knowledge and skills necessary to become life-long learners and productive, successful member of society.
+Clearbrook-Gonvick Public School is committed to assuring that all the students gain the basic knowledge and skills necessary to become life-long learners and productive, successful members of society.
 The Minnesota graduation standards guide our continued effort to this goal.
 Performance assessments following the format, content, and quality criteria are the focus of the Clearbrook-Gonvick Public School's curriculum and instruction.
 The District approved K-12 curriculum will provide students with the knowledge, skills and abilities to do well on the required Minnesota Basic Skills in Reading, Math, and Writing.

-Clearbrook-Gonvick Public School requires a minimum of 25 credits in order to graduate, and effort to pass the Minnesota Comprehensive Assessments in Reading, Math and Science.
+Clearbrook-Gonvick Public School requires a minimum of 24 credits in order to graduate, and effort to pass the Minnesota Comprehensive Assessments in Reading, Math and Science.

-The credit requirements for graduation in 2014 are:
+The credit requirements for graduation in 2022-2023 are:

-4.5 credits of Language Arts

-- 3.5 credits of Social Studies (that includes 1 year of America n History and Geography, and a 1/2 year of World History and Economics..
+- 4.0 credits of Language Arts - 3.5 credits of Social Studies (that includes 1 year of American History and Geography, and a 1⁄2 year of World History and Economics).

-- 3.5 credits of Math (that includes instruction in Algebra, Geometry, and an elective)
+- 3.0 credits of Math (that includes instruction in Algebra, Geometry, and an elective)

-- 3.5 credits of Science (that includes Physical, Biology and an elective)
+- 3.0 credits of Science (that includes Physical, Biology and an elective)

-- 1 credit of Fine Arts (that includes Music or Art)
+- 1.0 credit of Fine Arts (that includes Music or Art)

-- .5 credit of Computer Applications/Data
+- 0.5 credit of Computer Applications/Data

 - 1.5 credits of Careers or Business

-- .5 credit Personal Finance

-- .5 credit of Physical Education
+- 0.5 credit of Physical Education

-- .5 credit of Health Education, and
+- 0.5 credit of Health Education, and

-- 6 credits of course electives
+- 7.5 credits of course electives